Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your

 What is XSN Cloud?

 Please note that XSN Cloud is not Stakenet, and has nothing to do with its decentralized ecosystem and dApps.
-Simply put, Stakenet.io is the website hosting the XSN Cloud app, and Stakenet is the decentralized network built upon the blockchain.
+Simply put, Stakenet.io is an informational website hosting the XSN Cloud app, and Stakenet is the decentralized network built upon the blockchain.

 In XSN Cloud it is featured: